Intersection Cohomology. Simplicial Blow-up and Rational Homotopy: Abstract

 \section{Abstract}

-In this text, we extend Sullivan's presentation of rational homotopy type to Goresky and MacPherson's intersection cohomology, providing also a homotopical framework where intersection cohomology is a representable functor.
+Let $X$ be a pseudomanifold.
+In this text, we use a simplicial blow-up to define a cochain complex whose cohomology with coefficients in a field, is isomorphic to the intersection cohomology of $X$, introduced by M.~Goresky and R.~MacPherson.

-We choose the context of face sets, also called simplicial sets without degeneracies, introduced by Rourke and Sanderson.
-We define filtered face sets, perverse local systems over them and intersection cohomology with coefficients in a perverse local system.
-In particular, we get a perverse local system of cochains quasi-isomorphic to the intersection cochains of Goresky and MacPherson, over $\Z$.
-We show also that these two complexes are quasi-isomorphic to a filtered version of Sullivan's differential forms over the field $\Q$.
+We do it simplicially in the setting of a filtered version of face sets, also called simplicial sets without degeneracies, in the sense of C.P.~Rourke and B.J.~Sanderson.
+We define perverse local systems over filtered face sets and intersection cohomology with coefficients in a perverse local system.
+In particular, as announced above when $X$ is a pseudomanifold, we get a perverse local system of cochains quasi-isomorphic to the intersection cochains of Goresky and MacPherson, over a field.
+We show also that these two complexes of cochains are quasi-isomorphic to a filtered version of Sullivan's differential forms over the field $\Q$.
+In a second step, we use these forms to extend Sullivan's presentation of rational homotopy type to intersection cohomology.

-We construct a pair of contravariant adjoint functors between the category of filtered face sets and a category of perverse commutative differential graded algebras (cdga's) due to Hovey.
-This correspondence gives bijections between homotopy classes, with the usual restriction to fibrant and cofibrant objects.
-We establish also the existence and unicity of a positively graded, minimal model of some perverse cdga's, including the perverse forms over a \ffs~and their intersection cohomology.
-This brings a definition of formality in the intersection setting.
-Finally, we prove the topological invariance of the minimal model of a locally conelike space and this theory creates new topological invariants.
+For that, we construct a functor from the category of filtered face sets to a category of perverse commutative differential graded ${\mathbb{Q}}$-algebras (\cdga's) due to Hovey.
+We establish also the existence and unicity of a positively graded, minimal model of some perverse \cdga's, including the perverse forms over a \ffs~and their intersection cohomology.
+Finally, we prove the topological invariance of the minimal model of a PL-pseudomanifold whose regular part is connected, and this theory creates new topological invariants.
+This point of view brings a definition of formality in the intersection setting and examples are given.
+In particular, we show that any nodal hypersurface in $\CP(4)$, is intersection-formal.

-Intersection cohomology of locally conelike singular manifolds has been introduced by Goresky and MacPherson in \cite{MR572580} and \cite{MR696691}.
-The main feature of their theory concerns the transversality of a simplex relatively to a stratum, the notion of general position being replaced by a less restrictive one depending on a parameter called perversity.
-We supply the necessary definitions all along the text but, for a more complete background, the reader can consult the original papers or one of the books or proceedings that appeared in the last years as, for instance, \cite{MR2401086}, \cite{MR2207421}, \cite{MR932724}, \cite{MR2662593}, \cite{MR2286904}, or the historical development presented in \cite{MR2330160}.